 Because investment prices are constantly changing, the actual composition of Permanent Portfolio's holdings are not expected to match exactly the Target Percentages.
-Ordinarily, whenever Permanent Portfolio's actual holdings in any investment category deviate from the category's Target Percentage by more than one-quarter of the Target Percentage, the Portfolio will buy or sell investments to correct the discrepancy (unless it is corrected by changes in market prices) and will do so within ninety days from the initial day of such deviation.
+Ordinarily, whenever Permanent Portfolio's actual holdings in any investment category deviate from the category's Target Percentage by more than one-quarter of the Target Percentage, the Portfolio will buy or sell investments to bring investments back within range (unless the discrepancy is corrected by changes in market prices) and will do so within ninety days from the initial day of such deviation.